garfix/nligems/doc/external/user input.md

 ### Degree (a number, the unit result depends on subject)

-* HOW ADJ BE NP (how high is the Mount Everest, how tall is the tallest man, how small is a mouse, how old are you)
-* HOW ADV DO NP VP (how often do you go to the movies, how nicely do I need to dress tonight)
 * HOW MUCH NP VP (how much sugar goes in a single drink)
+* HOW ADJP BE NP (how high is the Mount Everest, how tall is the tallest man, how small is a mouse, how old are you)
+* HOW ADVP DO NP VP (how often do you go to the movies, how nicely do I need to dress tonight)

 ### Manner (an means)